 In 2018, the Church and presidential crypts were visited by 10.950 visitors, including folks from all 50 states, Washington D.C., Puerto Rico, U.S. Virgin Islands and 42 countries around the world!

-We first opened to visit by the public in 1976, the Bicentennial Year, making 2017 our 41st season.
-Until 1976, visits to the crypts were by appointment only.
+We first opened to visit by the public in 1976, the Bicentennial Year.
+Until that time visits to the crypts were by appointment only.
 The presidential crypts were originally sealed, and in 1903 the granite door was replaced by the current gate.

-Daily Tours: 2020 Season - The History and Visitors Program has no current opening date planned.
-We will continue to evaluate our ability provide tours in a safe manner.
+Daily Tours: The History and Visitors Program will open for the 2021 season on July 1.
+We will continue to evaluate our ability to provide tours in a Coronavirus-safe manner.

 We are wheelchair accessible!
 We have a ramp and automatic door opening system that allows folks to safely enter our building.
 We have an elevator available for visitors to allow our differently-abled visitors to reach all levels of the building, including our crypts.
 We also have an ADA-accessible restroom available to all visitors.
 We have a wheelchair available for use on-site if you find yourself in need.